tanvach/prettygood_dsp/README.md

 One limitation - the I2S peripheral needs to be on to provide clock signals to the SGTL5000 codec.
 So the I2S/SPI pins are not available as GPIO.
 Otherwise the TX and A0-A3 pins are free and available.

 # Update firmware
 The board firmare is updatable via USB.
 Follow these steps to compile and upload new firmware to the board.

+*This board comes with a fail-safe bootloader mode, making it almost impossible to brick by updating the firmware through USB.*

 ## 1. Install Platform IO
 You need to first install VSCode, then Platform IO by following [these instructions](https://platformio.org/install/ide?install=vscode).